soulbrix/ForzaCarEditor/README.md

   - Ride height (front and rear)
   - Changes apply only to MAIN.

+Notes:
+- Cloned cars will always have a CarID of 2000 and up to avoid conflicts with DLC cars.
+Make sure to edit this number in case you already have cloned cars.
+- Cloned cars will have a year marker of 6969 so you can differentiate them in-game.
+You can change this to something else, but it's not possible to change the car name itself without creating a new string in a different file, which is out of scope for now.

 ### Tab: Engine (Lab + Assign)

 - Purpose